 - 1. Exhibition in this department is limited to Oklahoma 4-H members who have been enrolled and actively participating in the program for a minimum of 30 days prior to this State Fair, and who meet the following requirements. - 2.
 Each county must enter and exhibit all members' entries in sections 300-325 at the one state fair they designate.
-Unless the State 4-H Office is notified in writing by July 1, it is understood that the county will exhibit at the same fair as in the previous year. - 3.
-All 4-H exhibits must be entered by County Extension Educators online on or before Friday, September 22, 2023. - 4.
+Unless the State 4-H Office is notified in writing by July 1, it is understood that the county will exhibit at the same fair as in the previous year. - All 4-H exhibits must be entered by County Extension Educators online on or before Friday, September 19th, 2025. - 4.
 Members should be enrolled in the project area to exhibit. - 5.
-The 4-H member should enter the class that matches his/her grade (grade as of September 1 of the 4-H year.)
-If youth are in 3rd grade they must have been 8 years old before September 1. - 6.
-All exhibits must have been made and completed by the exhibitor during the previous 4-H year and cannot be entered more than one time, except for classes which are collections that are added to in successive years. - 7.
+All exhibits must have been entered and won first place at exhibitor's home county fair. - 6.
+The 4-H member should enter the class that matches his/her grade (grade as of September 1 of the 4-H year.) \If youth are in 3rd grade they must have been 8 years old before September 1\. - 7.
+All exhibits must have been made and completed by the exhibitor during the previous 4-H year and cannot be entered more than one time, except for classes which are collections that are added to in successive years. - 8.
 For each class, entries are limited to one per individual and also one per county.
-For other pertinent information relative to projects being exhibited, refer to the specific sections, classes, and respective project curriculum. - 8.
+For other pertinent information relative to projects being exhibited, refer to the specific sections, classes, and respective project curriculum. - 9.
 4-H members who enter crops and horticulture must be able to prove that such crops entered in the 4-H member's name were produced by the member.